Emergence of AdS geometry in the simulated tempering algorithm: Emergence of the Euclidean AdS geometry

 \item We set up a Markov chain on the extended configuration space such that the global equilibrium distribution $P_{\rm eq}(X)$ takes the form \footnote{ The weight $w_a$ will be chosen as

 in the following discussion to make configurations with $\beta_a$ appear with the same appearance ratio for all $a$. }

-\item After the system is well regarded as reaching global equilibrium, we take a subsample with $\beta_{a=0}$ out of a full sample taken from the extended configuration space, and estimate the VEVs by sample averages with respect to the subsample. \end{enumerate}

-We here make a few comments on the algorithm.
-Firstly, the global equilibrium~(\ref{eq_sim_temp}) can be realized, e.g., by repeating the following steps: \begin{itemize} \item[(1)] We generate a local move in the $x$ direction, $X = (x,\beta_a)\to X' = (x',\beta_a)$, with an algorithm (such as Metropolis or Langevin).
-This is repeated until local equilibrium is realized.
+\item After the system is well regarded as reaching global equilibrium, we retrieve a subsample with $\beta_{a=0}$ out of a full sample taken from the extended configuration space, and estimate the VEVs by sample averages with respect to the subsample. \end{enumerate} In this paper, we realize the global equilibrium~(\ref{eq_sim_temp}) by repeating the following steps: \begin{itemize} \item[(1)] We generate a local move in the $x$ direction, $X = (x,\beta_a)\to X' = (x',\beta_a)$, with the Metropolis algorithm.
+This is repeated $2k$ times so that local equilibrium is realized for fixed $\beta_a$.